natgo/wt-wiki-scraper/wikitext-transpiled/ground/BTR-80A.md

 '''Pros:'''

-* 30 mm autocannon
+* Effective 2A72 30 mm autocannon, the same one used on the BMP-3 and BMD-4
+** APDS is great for fighting against light vehicles and MBTs' sides
 * Fairly mobile and thus very good at flanking
 * Amphibious
-* APDS is great for fighting against light vehicles and MBTs' sides

 '''Cons:'''

 * Huge profile
 * Poor survivability due to thin armour, minimal crew number and large size
-* -5° gun depression and slower gun handling
+* -5° gun depression and slow gun handling
 * Has no stabiliser
+* Relatively low power-to-weight ratio

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->